Martahc/RepositoryAI-OS/rationale.md

 To do this the program will analyse the pdfs using the grobid API and this will return an XML file that will be used to answer these three questions.

-To draw a word cloud with the abstract information from the pdf, the program will use the wordCloud library and will extract the text between the <abstract></abstract> tags <abstract<abstract>> from the xml file of each pdf.
+To draw a word cloud with the abstract information from the pdf, the program will use the wordCloud library and will extract the text between the <abstract></abstract> tags <abstract<abstract>> from the XML file of each pdf.
 To create the visualisation of the number of figures per article, the program will count the number of times the <figure<abstract>> tag appears in the XML file of each pdf and will use the matplotlib.pyplot library to create the histogram.
 To create a list of links we will  search in the XML file for <ptr target<abstract>> tags, that contain a phrase that follows this pattern "https?://[^\s]+".